privacyint/website-guides/guide-steps/edge-cad.md

 ![Fig. 4: Cookie AutoDelete pop-up interface](../images/Edge/cad-test.png?raw=true)

 The extension disables automatic cleanup by default.
 To enable it, click the icon (Fig. 4) and then click on **Auto-clean disabled**.
 That way, you don't have to remember to manually clean your cookies: when you close a browser tab, any cookies no longer in use are automatically deleted.

+Adding a site to the whitelist is particularily useful if you want to stay connected on a particular site (like your email account) even after your restart your browser.

 [1]: https://microsoftedge.microsoft.com/addons/detail/cookie-autodelete/djkjpnciiommncecmdefpdllknjdmmmo